 - 4 large roasted red bell peppers (click here for How to Roast & Peel a Pepper) peeled, seeded

 - 1 cup Kalamata olives, pitted, roughly chopped

 - 4 individual wild sardines in olive oil backbones removed, roughly chopped

 - ½ cup pasta water (saved from above -- see recipe instruction no. 1)

 - ½ teaspoon salt

 - 1½ teaspoons sugar

 - ¼ teaspoon dried chili flakes

 - 4 large eggs

-Create 4 small openings in the pasta, with a few inches between them.
+- Create 4 small openings in the pasta, with a few inches between them.
 Crack 1 egg into each opening.
-Sprinkle the eggs with a bit of salt and the chile flakes.
+Sprinkle the eggs with a bit of salt and the chili flakes.